 Your Madison Dentist Can Reshape a Tooth

-Enamel shaping, or recontouring, is a cosmetic procedure also known as enameloplasty, odontoplasty, tooth contouring, or simply tooth reshaping.
-Enamel shaping is a dental cosmetic process that involves contouring natural teeth to improve their overall appearance by removing small amounts of tooth enamel in order to change the length, shape, or surface contours of a tooth.
+Enamel shaping is a cosmetic procedure also known as enameloplasty, odontoplasty, tooth contouring, or simply tooth reshaping.
+Enamel shaping involves contouring natural teeth to improve their overall appearance by removing small amounts of tooth enamel in order to change the length, shape, or surface contours of a tooth.

-The cosmetic goal of an enamel recontouring procedure is to correct problems in the aesthetic harmony and balance in the mouth in order to achieve a more attractive appearance.
+The goal of an enamel recontouring procedure is to correct problems in the aesthetic harmony and balance of the mouth to achieve a more attractive appearance.

 Commonly Asked Questions About Esthetic Shaping Procedures

 To put it simply, what is esthetic shaping?